Delphine Cascarino: International career

 In 2012, Cascarino was selected to play for the France women's national under-17 football team, where she was part of their 2012 FIFA U-17 Women's World Cup winning campaign.
+During the tournament, she played in all three of France's group stage games and recorded three assists in the team's match against Gambia.
+Cascarino also appeared in each of France's knockout matches and took successful spot-kicks in two penalty shootouts on the squad's road to victory.
 Her captain Sandie Toletti said of Cascarino: "It's a great discovery, knowing that she was not part of the last European championship.
 She is already a great player, despite her young age."

-In 2016, Cascarino made her senior debut for France against the England women's national football team.
+In 2016, Cascarino made her senior debut for France against England.
+She scored her first goal with the senior team on 10 November 2018, in a 3–1 win against Brazil.
+The following year, Cascarino was named to the French squad for the 2019 FIFA Women's World Cup.
+The team made it to the quarterfinals of the tournament before being eliminated by the United States.

+On 30 May 2022, Cascarino was called up to the France squad for the UEFA Women's Euro 2022.

+Cascarino was not able to participate in the 2023 FIFA Women's World Cup due to her ACL injury but was named in France's squad for the 2024 Olympics the very next year.

+At the UEFA Women's Euro 2025, Cascarino was noted for her "immaculate" play by The Athletic.

 Personal life

 Cascarino is the twin sister of Estelle Cascarino, also a football player, who played alongside her sister at Lyon before moving to Paris FC in 2016.
-They are not related to Tony Cascarino, although they are often asked if they are: "I am often asked if I am from his family, that is not the case...
+They are not related to Tony Cascarino, although they are often asked if they are: "I am often asked if I am from his family, that is not the case ...
 I know that he notably played for Nancy and that he is Irish.
 Me, I'm not Irish at all! (laughs)" Her father is Italian and her mother comes from Guadeloupe.